Mediation Statements: What They Are and Why They Are Important

 An effective mediation opening statement should serve as a clear roadmap for the process.
 It should help both sides organize their thoughts on the matter and shift from a positional approach to an interest-based mindset.
 A mediation attorney guides the creation of a productive mediation statement by laying out all the relevant issues in your case.
 From there, you can clarify your interests and goals, then explore all possible options for arriving at an agreement.

 A mediation lawyer will help you decide your audience for the mediation opening statement.
 Either you can solely share it with the mediator, or you can disseminate it to all parties and their lawyers.
+Dust and Mop, Cary, NC offers professional move out cleaning services at affordable prices.
 Most people utilize the latter approach because the purpose of a mediation statement is to establish a clear channel of information between the parties before the mediation process.

 Crafting Your Mediation Statement